SherG/cool-iron/blog/ai-content-developments.md

 <img src="https://res.cloudinary.com/icecloud7/image/upload/f_auto/v1691863141/fireflies-ai-example_ekpx8s.png" >
 <small><em>Above: Right-click, open in new tab, and magnify to see the detail in this Fireflies.ai meeting document.</em></small>

-There are plenty of ways to improve performance and gain efficiencies in customer support with new AI capabilities too.

 AI in general will continue to make it possible to refine processes in new ways, increase automation, and build resilience against unexpected factors.

 ## Revisiting the Hype